strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

 ### Model Relations

 We will create `weapon`, `armor`, and `skill` models.
 One `character` may have one `weapon`, one `armor`, and one `skill`.
-It is [HasOne](https://loopback.io/doc/en/lb4/hasOne-relation.html) relationship.
+It is a [HasOne](https://loopback.io/doc/en/lb4/hasOne-relation.html) relationship.

 ![Models](/blog-assets/2019/05/my-first-api-p2-models.png)

 In last episode, we built APIs for `character` in the order of model, datasource, repository, and controller.
-Now we will do it in the same way.
+Now we will do it in the same way for the new models.

 #### Model

 First, we need to create `weapon` model.
-Is's very similar to what we did in last episode.
-Run `lb4 model` in project root.
+It's very similar to what we did in last episode.
+Run `lb4 model` at project root.

 ```
 wenbo:firstgame wenbo$ lb4 model